-AttentionMixer outperforms all baseline methods on most metrics and benchmarks.
-By explicitly modeling variate-wise correlations and effectively eliminating spurious correlations, AttentionMixer achieves higher accuracy.
-A notable strong baseline is FedFormer, which achieves competitive performance with AttentionMixer.
-However, FedFormer fails to consider variate-wise correlations, and its decision process lacks interpretability, which hinders its trustworthiness in ECP monitoring under extreme working conditions.
+AttentionMixer performs outstandingly compared with most baseline models across various metrics and datasets.
+Its superior accuracy is attributed to its explicit modeling of variate-wise correlations and effective elimination of spurious correlations.
+Notably, while FedFormer sometimes achieves competitive or even superior performance, it bypasses the explicit modeling of variate-wise correlations.
+As a result, its decision-making process remains black-box and unverifiable by domain experts, thereby reducing its transparency and trustworthiness for ECP monitoring.

-\autoref{fig:result} provides a more detailed demonstration of AttentionMixer's monitoring performance.
-During the training phase, the model converges rapidly, as evidenced by the validation error stabilizing after approximately 25 epochs.
-In the test phase, AttentionMixer accurately estimates dose rates, as indicated by the distribution of estimated and actual values clustering around a line with a slope of 1.
+Finally, \autoref{fig:result} offers a more in-depth exploration of AttentionMixer's performance.
+The model converges swiftly during the training phase, with the validation error stabilizing after around 25 epochs.
+In the testing phase, AttentionMixer accurately estimates the dose rates, as indicated by the close alignment of estimated and actual values.